Hucknall Town F.C.: First Team squad

-Reserve Squad

 Managers

 The manager from 1995 to 2001 as Town rose from the Northern Counties East League to the Northern Premier League Premier Division was Geordie John Ramshaw.
 He was followed by Phil Starbuck and then Steve Burr.
 Former Leek Town and Gainsborough Trinity boss Ernie Moss was manager for a short spell during the first part of the 2004–05 season.

 Former Bury player Dean Barrick was player-manager until January 2006.
 Dean Barrick was popular amongst the club's fans, and was voted BBC Radio Nottingham Sports Personality of the year in 2005 having led the club to the FA Trophy final.

 Barrick was replaced in February 2006 by Kevin Wilson, the former Northampton Town and Kettering Town manager.

 In January 2007, Wilson was sacked as manager, and former Welsh international player Andy Legg was appointed as the new player-manager.
 Legg remained as manager until September 2007, when he resigned following six consecutive defeats at the start of the season.
 David Lloyd replaced Legg, but having failed to avoid a relegation position was sacked before the final game of the 2007–08 season and replaced by Mick Galloway and Andy Miller.